Skip to main content

 Victorinox - Swiss Army Knife - Perfect EDC - 58mm Classic, Rambler or Manager

-It’s the utility of a simple pair of scissors that makes a 58mm Classic Swiss Army Knife probably one of the best for urban EDC.
-While a knife can work, the scissors just works better in most situations.
+It’s the utility of a simple pair of scissors that makes a 58mm Classic Swiss Army Knife probably one of the best options for urban EDC.
+While a knife can work, the scissors just work better in most situations.

 Bottles, bottles…

-Size and Weight are also factors in dubbing the 58mm Swiss Army Knife one of the most convenient and therefore practical EDC tools.
+Size and weight are also factors in dubbing the 58mm Swiss Army Knife one of the most convenient and practical EDC tools.
+It also simplifies my choice of complementing the Classic with a separate knife folder; I find a 91mm Camper or my 111mm Trekker to be ideal.

 But the awl…